rah757/python_rock-paper-scissors_game/README.md

 ](https://replit.com/@rahmanar/rock-paper-scissors-start?v=1)

 ## Acknowledgments
 The original code was created during a Replit coding session.
-You can find the original code and play the game online [here](https://replit.com/@rahmanar/rock-paper-scissors-start?v=1).
+You can find the original code and play the game online [here at replit](https://replit.com/@rahmanar/rock-paper-scissors-start?v=1).
+You can also fork the code and try it out for yourself.